 Users can use NemID on both pc and mobile devices to log-in and sign documents in online banking solutions, public services such as skat.dk and sundhed.dk, as well as private service providers.
-On mobile devices, only centrally stored private keys are supported.
+On mobile devices, the both centrally stored private keys are supported as well locally stored keys, if the business uses the LSS solution.

-In addition, the user may install an extension pack, so that NemID can be used for secure i.e. e-mail.
-The software for this can be downloaded from www.nemid.nu.
+In addition, the user may install an extension package, so that NemID can be used for i.e. secure e-mail (in Danish: sikker e-mail).
+For users with centrally stored keys, there must be installed an extension software, which can be downloaded from www.nemid.nu.